 Shogun takes us back to both an earlier time in television history and a significant point in the history of Japan.
 James Clavell's novel was transformed into a spectacular and well-watched mini-series in the early 1980s.
 It follows the exploits of a ship's pilot named Blackthorne as he leads a crew into the unknown world of Japan around 1600.
 Crossing the Pacific Ocean was not easy; but attempting to make inroads into the Portuguese controlled Far East would prove harder.

-The basic story involves the Englishman Blackthorne's shogunjourney in becoming a samurai.
+The basic story involves the Englishman Blackthorne's journey in becoming a samurai.
 Crash landing in Japan during a wild storm, Blackthorne arrives in a Japan having early relations with the Portuguese.
 The Pope has given the half of the world containing Japan to the Portuguese.
 Blackthorne is trying to find his way to this treasure trove.
 He ends up in the middle of a battle between various factions of the ruling class, and between the Portuguese and that ruling class.
 The figure who would become Shogun recognizes Blackthorne's animosity toward the Portuguese as a useful trait to nurture.
 He eventually has Blackthorne isolated in a village where it is decreed that the whole village will be put to death if Blackthorne does not master Japanese in a short set of months.
 Blackthorne is outraged at this barbarous decree, but he struggles on to learn the difficult language.
 He meets Mariko who knows English and can translate for him.
 A love interest develops, only hindered by her death and her samurai husband.

 In becoming a samurai, Blackthorne puts himself in the middle of the battle to control Japan.
 An essential lesson of the book and program is in this battle.
 Japan is trying to deal with the pressure of a major colonial power.
 The damage of colonialism is going to be clear in the places seized to the west.
 Japan is paying tribute, but the question is how to avoid being taken over.